Erling Steen: Career

 After the Second World War, Steen chaired the Norwegian Red Cross from 1947 to 1957 and the Aid to Europe/Norwegian Refugee Council from 1947 to 1958.
 He was also a member of the post-war press scrutiny committee from 1945 to 1946 and Statens økonomiske samordningsråd from 1935 to 1947.
 In business, he was a board member of Norges Varemesse from 1929 to 1932, Bergens Privatbank from 1936 to 1950, Vinmonopolet from 1945 to 1954, Bygg ditt Land from 1945 to 1950 Forsikringsselskapet Poseidon from and the Norwegian Geographical Society from 1945.
 He chaired the supervisory council of Forsikringsselskapet Ørnen.
 He served as consul for Denmark from 1946, and was promoted to consul-general in 1955.
 He was also an editorial committee member of Norsk biografisk leksikon.

-Steen was decorated as a Knight, First Class of the Order of St. Olav (1947) and a Knight of the Order of the Crown, the Order of the Dannebrog, the Legion of Honour and the Order of the Polar Star.
 He died in September 1961 and was buried at Vestre gravlund.